Deevyn9/NewsHub/README.md

    npm run dev
    ```

-5. Open your web browser and visit [http://localhost:5173](http://localhost:5173) to view NewsHub.
+5. Open your web browser and visit [http://localhost:5173](http://localhost:5173) to view

-## Docker Containerization (Issue Under Investigation)

-Please note that there was an issue with containerizing NewsHub using Docker.
-Efforts are underway to resolve this issue, Please run NewsHub locally as described above.
-The Docker containerization process is encountering port binding issues, preventing the application from running smoothly in a Docker container.
-This issue is being actively addressed.

-## Filtering by Categories

-Please note that the filtering feature by categories has been disabled in this version of NewsHub.
-This decision was made due to limitations in the APIs selected for aggregating news articles.
-Some of the APIs do not provide support for filtering articles by categories.